Early Cyrillic alphabet

-The Early Cyrillic alphabet, also called classical Cyrillic or paleo-Cyrillic, is a writing system that was developed in Medieval Bulgaria in the Preslav Literary School during the late 9th century.
-The modern Cyrillic script is used for some Slavic languages (such as Macedonian, Serbian, Russian, Ukrainian), and for East European and Asian languages that have experienced a great amount of Russian cultural influence.
+The Early Cyrillic alphabet, also called classical Cyrillic or paleo-Cyrillic, is an alphabetic writing system that was developed in Bulgaria in the Preslav Literary School during the late 9th century.
+The systematization of Cyrillic may have been undertaken at the Council of Preslav in 893.
+It is used to write the Church Slavonic language, and was historically used for its ancestor, Old Church Slavonic.

+It was also used for other languages, but between the 18th and 20th centuries was mostly replaced by the modern Cyrillic script, which is used for some Slavic languages (such as Russian), and for East European and Asian languages that have experienced a great amount of Russian cultural influence.